-Having considered the particular circumstances of the case, including the submissions made and evidence provided, the Arbiter considers that there is no sufficient and adequate basis on which he can uphold the Complainant's request for the reimbursement by the Service Provider of the sum the Complainant herself transferred to an external wallet from his crypto account.
+Having considered the particular circumstances of the case, including the submissions made and evidence provided, the Arbiter considers that there is no sufficient and adequate basis on which he can uphold the Complainant's request for the reimbursement by the Service Provider of the sum the Complainant himself transferred to fund the crypto assets that were eventually transferred from his crypto account on his instructions to external wallets.

-At no stage has the Complainant raised any doubt as to her having authenticated the transactions personally.
+At no stage has the Complainant raised any doubt as to his having authenticated the transactions personally.